 - Conclusion and recommendations

 You can download this 16 page Briefing Paper above.
-This resource is available in English, and will be available in Chinese, French, Russian and Spanish soon.
+This resource is available in English, Chinese, French, Russian and Spanish.